matt-cook/corpchaps.com/about.md

 In the midst of our fractured, high-stress world, people need a safe place to talk through problems.
 Even more, they need someone to walk with them in the midst of difficult circumstances.

-My name is Steve Cook, and since 2005 when I started Capital Chaplains LLC, a corporate chaplaincy initiative based near Madison that serves the entire capital region of south central Wisconsin, it’s been my privilege to meet that need for employees in diverse organizations. **I’d love to help you start your own corporate chaplaincy business so that organizations in your area can also experience the gifts a corporate chaplain brings to individual employees and to businesses as a whole.**
+My name is Steve Cook, and since 2005 when I started Capital Chaplains, LLC, a corporate chaplaincy initiative based near Madison that serves the entire capital region of south central Wisconsin, it’s been my privilege to meet that need for employees in diverse organizations. **I’d love to help you start your own corporate chaplaincy business so that organizations in your area can also experience the gifts a corporate chaplain brings to individual employees and to businesses as a whole.**

 I know from my own life that the shift from serving as a chaplain to owning a chaplaincy organization can feel like a big one.
 But the sole mission of Corporate Chaplaincy Consulting is to mentor and equip emerging corporate chaplains like yourself.
 The resources I provide offer **step-by-step guidance for your journey**, from building relationships with local business owners and marketing your organization to providing ongoing training for the chaplains you hire as part of your team.